 Watch 15 year old Caedon Kloosterman’s wonderful animated explanation of the problems and solutions for Perth Freight Link – Say no to Roe 8!

 Also The Freight Link Mess where Professor Peter Newman explains why building this road is so wrong.

 SENATE INQUIRY REPORT

-The report originally due on 29 April has now been extended until Tuesday 3rd May and will be available from here when released.
+The report was released on Tuesday 3rd May and is be available from here.

 Senator Scott Ludlam who initiated the Senate Inquiry has stated that the report clearly vindicated the grassroots effort in which 30 disparate organisations united to scrap the disastrous project.